PrzemyslawSwiderski/python-gradle-plugin/README.md

 to run executables (`python`, `pip`, `conda` etc.) from virtual env.

 ## Requirements
-* JRE 8 or higher to run gradle wrapper
+* Java JDK or JRE version 8 or higher

 ## Purpose
 Running python scripts or projects by executing single tasks which will download and install Python virtual environment.